Ashu-Acuver/DistributedTracingService/README.md

 - **Cloned the Repository**: We got the project files onto your machine.
 - **Ran Docker Compose**: This started up everything we need in the background.
 - **Visited the Service**: You interacted with the running service through your browser!
+- **Checked the Traces & Metrics**: For the interaction you made to the application you will be able to check the traces!